KxSystems/docs/docs/interfaces/pyq/user-guide.md

 #### Each

-The Each extender serves double duty in q.
-When it is applied to a **function**, it returns a new [extension](../../ref/extenders.md) function that expects lists as arguments and maps the original function over those lists.
+The Each iterator serves double duty in q.
+When it is applied to a **function**, it derives a new [function](../../ref/iterators.md) that expects lists as arguments and maps the original function over those lists.
 For example, we can write a ‘daily return’ function in q that takes yesterday’s price as the first argument `x`, today’s price as the second `y`, and dividend as the third `z` as follows:

 ```python
 >>> r = q('{(y+z-x)%x}') # Recall that % is the division operator in q.